 We found 4 internists who accept Medicare near Pell City, AL.

-Dr. Stephen Fortson's area of specialization is general internal medicine.
-Dr. Fortson is an in-network provider for Medicare insurance.
-He attended medical school at Mercer University School of Medicine.
+Dr. William McClanahan sees patients in Pell City, AL. His medical specialty is general internal medicine.
+He honors Medicare insurance.
+Dr. McClanahan attended medical school at Vanderbilt University School of Medicine.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.